Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

             [operationSummary.noSolution]
             ```

-1. Update the firmware after verifying that the dry-run worked as expected.
+1. Update the firmware after verifying that the dry-run worked as expected. **NEW**: The [`FASUpdate.py script`](FASUpdate_Script.md) can be used to perform default updates to firmware and BIOS.

     1. Edit the JSON file and update the values so an actual firmware update can be run.